adap/flower/examples/embedded-devices/README.md

 python3 client_<FRAMEWORK>.py --cid=<CLIENT_ID> --server_address=<SERVER_ADDRESS> --mnist
 ```

 Repeat the above for as many devices as you have.
 Pass a different `CLIENT_ID` to each device.
 You can naturally run this example using different types of devices (e.g. RPi, RPi Zero, Jetson) at the same time as long as they are training the same model.
+If you want to start more clients than the number of embedded devices you currently have access to, you can launch clients in your laptop: simply open a new terminal and run one of the `python3 client_<FRAMEWORK>.py ...` commands above.